Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 2-16-09.
 I had sightings on this date in 2006 and 2008 but didn't have any luck this morning.
 I did another stakeout and got an idea while listening to a woodpecker foraging.
 It has always seemed puzzling that I have rarely heard loud blows that could be attributable to an ivorybill.
 One might expect it to be easy to track down these birds by listening for loud foraging, but it could be that the foraging style of the ivorybill isn't very loud.
 It is believed that ivorybill foraging mostly consists of bark scaling with glancing blows and prying.
 The fact that bark is much softer than the solid wood in the interior of a tree suggests that ivorybills make less noise than pileateds when foraging.

 2-20-09.
-I did another stakeout, and it's really getting boring.
-I will have to do something different for the next few days.
+I did another stakeout, and it’s really getting boring.
 It was three years ago on this date that I obtained the 2006 Pearl video.
-It's hard to believe that so much time has gone by.

 2-21-09.
 Gretchen and David joined me for a visit to Tree 3, which provides